Scotchester/jellybeans/_posts/2025-04-14-jelly-bean-factory-gourmet-jelly-beans.md

 The four new flavors we have traded in are:

 - :deciduous_tree: Forest Fruits
-- :cherry: :white_flower: :cup_with_straw: Cherry Blossom Soda
+- :cherries: :white_flower: :cup_with_straw: Cherry Blossom Soda
 - :salt: :candy: Salted Caramel
 - :peach: :cup_with_straw: Peach Bubble Tea